International-Data-Spaces-Association/ids-specification/catalog/catalog.protocol.md

 When a catalog contains protected _datasets_ the provider has two options: include all _datasets_ in the catalog response and restrict access when a contract is negotiated; or, require one or more proofs when the catalog request is made and filter the _datasets_ accordingly.
 The latter option requires a mechanism for clients to discover the type of proofs that may be presented at request time.
 The specifics of proof types and presenting a proof during a catalog request is outside the scope of the
-Dataspace Specifications.
+Dataspace Protocol Specifications.
 However, binding specifications should define a proof data endpoint for obtaining this information.

 ### 4.4 Catalog Brokers